zhuangyanbuaa/discription-of-cran-log/README.md

 # discription-of-cran-log

-## some interesting accoring to the download log of CRAN
+## some interesting conclusion accoring to the download log of CRAN